-Why ERP Testing is Critical?
+Why is ERP Testing Critical?

-ERP Testing is really critical, if the testing plans not cover the complete road-map of the implementation phase.
+ERP Testing is really critical if the testing plans not cover the complete road-map of the implementation phase.
 All the modules within the system are completely integrated and inter-related, means all the functionalities are dependent on the functionalities of other modules or other systems.

 For example, to create a sales order in “Sales” module, the system has to check the available stock in the “Inventory” module and check the credit limit of the customer in “Customer” module.

-The functionality is not only dependent on other modules, but also dependent on external systems like a multi currency enabled system retrieves the current exchange rate from an external live system, the shipping rate for the sales order may be required from an external live system, the sales tax of the inventory items may be required from a government agency etc.,
+The functionality is not only dependent on other modules but also dependent on external systems like a multi-currency enabled system retrieves the current exchange rate from an external live system, the shipping rate for the sales order may be required from an external live system, the sales tax of the inventory items may be required from a government agency etc.,

-When a test case is written based on the above business use case, a tester needs to understand the complete workflow of the functionality and the dependency of the workflow, otherwise the test case will fail or remain incomplete.
+When a test case is written based on the above business use case, a tester needs to understand the complete workflow of the functionality and the dependency of the workflow, otherwise, the test case will fail or remain incomplete.

 Below diagram gives an overview of a sales order process and the dependency of internal and external systems.

 Apart from the functional testing like in the above business use case, the other phase of testing is on the “ERP Implementation” which is more critical.
-The implementation phase of ERP involves lot of modifications and customization as per the customer requirements and infrastructure.
+The implementation phase of ERP involves a lot of modifications and customization as per the customer requirements and infrastructure.

 This kind of testing not only involves the normal functional testing but also the performance and user acceptance testing.
 There are multiple components interacted with the live system from internal and external sources.